TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [874] Zhujiang New Town in paper-cut style
 - [862] Comic character walks out of screen
 - [861] A realistic wall calendar
-- [857] The Forbidden City Check-in from the series of Chinese women who want to make movies in their lifetime
 - [854] Beijing 7-day weather forecast-poster
 - [849] Microcosm and macrofood
 - [842] Q version character Jiugongge
 - [836] Photos of the prosperous Tang Dynasty and Paris
 - [833] 2x2 grid collage
 - [832] High angle commercial food photography photos
-- [831] Four major Chinese festivals, manicure and four-square pattern
 - [830] Urban streetwear editorial collage
 - [826] Photos of Victorian Gothic Royal Family
 - [823] paper cutting art